espressif/esp-matter/examples/generic_switch/README.md

 This example creates a Generic Switch device using the ESP Matter data model.
 This example demonstrates the use of few optional data model elements like :
-- Fixed Label Cluster : provides a feature for the device to tag an endpoint with zero or more read only labels (demonstrated through nvs).
-- User Label Cluster : This cluster provides a feature to tag an endpoint with zero or more labels.
 - Taglist Feature of Descriptor Cluster : used to disambiguate sibling endpoints where two or more sibling endpoints have an overlap in the supported device types with each such endpoint having a unique TagList.

-Note:
-    In order to retrieve the label-list from the fixed-label cluster the two options:
-    ``CONFIG_ENABLE_ESP32_FACTORY_DATA_PROVIDER`` and ``CONFIG_ENABLE_ESP32_DEVICE_INFO_PROVIDER`` have been set through sdkconfig.defaults.

 See the [docs](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) for more information about building and flashing the firmware.